tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## Layer2Contract

-- 개요
+- Basic understanding
-    - 심플스테이킹(톤 스테이킹)의 기본기능(예치, 업데이트시뇨리지-이자지급, 출금 기능)을 지원한다.
+    - Supports the basic functions of Simple Staking (Tone Staking) (deposit, update seigniorage-interest payment, withdrawal function).
-    - DAOCandidate에서 할 수 있는 다오 멤버 기능을 지원한다.
+    - Supports DAO member functions available in DAOCandidate.
-    - 업데이트 시뇨리지 실행시, Layer2Candidate의 시퀀서(오퍼레이터)가 시뇨리지를 받을 수 있다.
+    - When executing update seigniorage, Layer2Candidate’s sequencer (operator) can receive seigniorage.

-- 권한
+- Authority
-    - Owner : 오너는 로직 업그레이드 권한을 갖으며, 설정값을 초기화 할 수 있다.
+    - Owner : The owner has the authority to upgrade logic and can initialize settings.
-    - onlyCandidate : Layer2Candidate 에 매칭되는 Operator 컨트랙의 오퍼레이터 권한을 갖는 계정
+    - onlyCandidate : Account with operator privileges of the Operator contract of Layer2Candidate

         ```jsx
          modifier onlyCandidate() {